BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Add in level names to our hotfixes which could technically use them
 * Also maybe set up our own prefix on all our hotfix names, so there's very little chance of ever conflicting with someone else's names.
+* I noticed that various enemies have a `CustomItemPoolList` defined in their `Playthroughs` section, for changes in TVHM/UVHM.
+This seems to serve the purpose of, for instance, adding a shield which wouldn't be present in Normal.
+We tweak enemies' ItemPools pretty often, and it would probably be good to run some tests to see if these `CustomItemPoolList` updates add to the pool list or if they replace it *(I suspect the latter)*.
+If it does overwrite entirely, it's possible we'll need to add those structures into our patches.
+For an example, see `GD_IncineratorMale.Balance.PawnBalance_IncineratorMale` from allium's `hunger_dynamic.upk`, which defines the Wattle Gobbler DLC's "Fuse, Tribute of Frostburn."
+(Though I'm sure there are probably tons more examples just from the base game.)

 Other Notes
 -----------